Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Overnight at the Hotel in Alsisar.

-Both Ramgarh and Fatehpur, like other towns in the Shekhawati region, are also known for the beautiful frescoes and paintings on the outer and inner walls of the Temples, cenotaphs, Havelis, etc.
+Both Ramgarh and Fatehpur like other towns in Shekhawati region are also known for the beautiful frescoes and paintings on the outer and inner walls of the Temples, cenotaphs, Havelis etc.

 Later after the visit, proceed further to Jaipur.

-JAIPUR - The fascinating capital of the marvelous state of Rajasthan.
-Jaipur is popularly known as the Pink City, thanks to the color of its buildings.
-It was built in 1727 A.D. by Maharaja Sawai Jai Singh II, following a grid system, which made it the only planned city of its time.
-A young Bengali architect, Vidhyadhar Bhattacharya, designed the city in accordance with Shilpa Shastra - an ancient Hindu treatise on architecture.
-There are innumerable sagas and stories of culture, traditions, practices, and valor.
-This diverse land of rich cultural heritage is a royal treat for tourists from all over the world.
+JAIPUR - The fascinating capital of the marvellous state of Rajasthan.
+Jaipur is popularly known as the Pink City, thanks to the colour of its buildings.
+It was built in 1727 A.D by Maharaja Sawai Jai Singh II, followed a grid system, which made it the only planned city of its time.
+A young Bengali architect Vidhyadhar Bhattacharya designed the city in accordance with Shilpa Shastra - an ancient Hindu treatise on architecture.
+There are innumerable sagas and stories of culture, traditions, practices and valour.
+This diverse land of rich cultural heritage is a royal treat for tourists all over the world.

 On arrival in Jaipur, transfer to Hotel.